Women's professional sports: Latvia

-Notably successful Latvian female tennis players include: Larisa Savchenko-Neiland (represented the Soviet Union, Ukraine, and Latvia) and Jelena Ostapenko.
+Notably successful Latvian female tennis players include: Larisa Savchenko-Neiland (represented the Soviet Union, Ukraine, and Latvia) and Jeļena Ostapenko.
 Ostapenko is still active.

 Poland

 Notably successful Polish female tennis players include the retired Jadwiga Jędrzejowska and Agnieszka Radwańska as well as the currently active Iga Świątek.

 Romania

 Notably successful Romanian female tennis players include: Virginia Ruzici and Simona Halep.
 Halep is still active.

 Russia

 Notably successful Russian female tennis players include: Anna Kournikova, Svetlana Kuznetsova, Vera Zvonareva, Elena Vesnina, Ekaterina Makarova, Yaroslava Shvedova (represented Kazakhstan, not Russia), and Maria Sharapova.

 Serbia

-Notably successful Serbian female tennis players include: Ana Ivanovic and Jelena Jankovic.
+Notably successful Serbian female tennis players include: Ana Ivanovic and Jelena Janković.

 Slovenia

 Notably successful Slovenian female tennis players include: Mima Jaušovec (represented Yugoslavia) and Katarina Srebotnik.

 Ukraine

 Notably successful Ukrainian female tennis players include: Alona Bondarenko and Kateryna Bondarenko.

 Latin America

 Association football

 Women's football in Latin America is overseen by two organizations.
 South America is mostly overseen by the South American Football Association, or CONMEBOL, while Mexico, Central America, and the Spanish-speaking Caribbean are overseen by CONCACAF.
 Both organizations have categories for male and female players.
 CONMEBOL also organizes the Copa Libertadores Femenina competition for club teams, while CONCACAF currently has no women's club competition.
 The men's Copa Libertadores was founded in 1959, and the women's competition in 2009.
 The 2018 competition was hosted by Brazil, and included teams from all 10 CONMEBOL members (Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay and Venezuela).
-The Colombian team Atlético Huila won the championship game 5-3 in a penalty shootout against the Brazilian team Santos.
+The Colombian team Atlético Huila won the championship game 5–3 in a penalty shootout against the Brazilian team Santos.
 CONMEBOL now requires that all clubs that enter the men's Copa Libertadores field competitive women's sides, a policy that took effect with the 2019 men's edition.

 The only Latin American countries that have had women's tournaments for more than 20 years are Argentina, Uruguay and Brazil.
 Ecuador, Chile, Mexico and Colombia are relatively new to implementing professional women's football leagues, and it is still growing in El Salvador, Nicaragua, Costa Rica and Panama, who have had small semiprofessional championships.